vietluong0/hr-attrition-analysis/README.md

 - Dataset: [IBM HR Analytics (Kaggle)](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)

 ## Key Findings
-- Overall attrition rate is 16.12%, above the industry average of 10–15%
+- Overall attrition rate is 16.12%, exceeding the industry average of 10–15%
 - Sales (20.63%) and HR (19.05%) departments have the highest attrition
 - Employees under 25 years of age leave at nearly 4x the rate of employees aged 35–44
 - Employees earning under $3K/month leave at 3x the rate of those earning over $10K